eayin2/plot_calculator/README.md

-# Description of plot_calculator
+# `plot_calculator` - Calculator with Python's interactive shell
-Calculation enviroment in Python's interactive console, facilitating calculation and plotting with sympy, numpy, scipy and matplotlib with subjective function imports, a small wrapper around matplotlib and examples at hand.
+`plot_calculator` facilitates calculation and plotting inside Python's interactive shell by importing selective functions from sympy, numpy, scipy and matplotlib and by using a small wrapper around matplotlib for plotting graphs.

 Use `help_calc()` and `help_plot()` within the interactive calculation console to recall the functions and to see examples.